 The other day, I posted on Instagram Stories that I felt a little out of sorts.
 I’m still finding my feet and I miss the ease of my old set-up.
 I wasn’t (I promise) moaning.
 This is not a poor little me lament.
 I feel very lucky to live somewhere so beautiful, it’s a lovely place and I think we’ll all be happy here.
 But I want to be honest because life isn’t always Insta-rosy.
 And also because I’m sure I’m not alone (I’m not) and that other people would have lots of brilliant advice (they did).
 It is – as they say – good to talk.

 I had always wanted to live in London, ever since I was a little girl and my grandmother would bring me up for tea and to see a show.
 It all felt terribly grown up – and I was (still am) thrilled by the thrum of the city.
 I’d watch the lights twinkling as we headed home, and vow that one day, I’d live there.
 (In this dream, I was living in one of those houses on the Chelsea Embankment.
 Of course I was.)
-When I finished university and got my first job in magazines, I moved to loved to the Big Smoke.
+When I finished university and got my first job in magazines, I moved to the Big Smoke.
 And even though it was huge and overwhelming and unfamiliar, I loved it.
 I had, I told myself, arrived.
 I grew up and – to my surprise – discovered that London was even better with babies.
 It was easy to build a community of like-minded people; there was so much to do – on any one day there were umpteen classes; hopping around town was crowded but relatively straightforward.
 And as the children got older, there was a museum or park for every weekend.
 Plus, when I went back to work after my maternity leaves, I could get home in time for their bedtime.
 Latterly, it was incredibly convenient for freelance life: meetings cost no more than a tube fare; I could drop the children at school and go to events; when my son was in nursery I could pop into town and back in a morning

 But things change.
 We craved more space – inside and out.
 We spent more and more of our weekends escaping the city for the coast or the green of the countryside.
 Things started to niggle: the noise, the sweltering, sticky heat of the city in the summer, the constant crowds, the lack of fresh air (true story: my asthma has all but vanished since we left London), our postage-stamp-sized garden.
-London is wonderful, but it’s certainly not perfect, and it can be stressful.
+London is wonderful, but it’s certainly not perfect, and it can be highly pressured.
 If you have a stressful job (as my husband does) and you’re not city type (which he isn’t), it exacerbates the stress.
 When you leave the city, your shoulders drop, the pace relaxes, you breathe more deeply.
 Metaphorically and literally.
 It was clear that the answer lay in a proper, out-of-town move: it was only by leaving London that we could find everything we were looking for.

 There were also the children.
 Not just in a practical sense (i.e. the increasingly pressing issue of schools.
 My daughter desperately needed a change; we wanted to guarantee they’d be able to access great secondary education).
 And we have an eight-year-old.
 All the wisdom I’d received told me to get out sooner rather than later: the longer we left it, the harder it would be for her as she got more entrenched in her friendships and in being a London child.
 If not now, then when?